jmercouris/galapagos_volume/README.md

 # Galapagos Volume
 Program used to control the volume in a Curses like interface for OSX.

+## Getting Galapagos
+### Easy Install
+Download from [GALAPAGOS DOWNLOAD](dist/volume).
+Then, Simply execute volume.
+You can add it to your path if you like for easier execution.
+Or add it where you keep your other programs in your path.
+### Difficult Install with the possibility to change code
+You can choose to download this entire repository, install URWID (http://urwid.org) and then run python volume.py as you would any other program.

+## Usage
++ volume
+  + When started from the command line with no arguments, volume will produce a terminal GUI

++ volume -v 80
+  + set the volume to 80/100

++ volume -v 65 -d input
+  + set the input volume to 65/100

++ volume -d input
+  + show the input volume

 ## What is Galapagos?
 Galapagos Volume is a wrapper utility for setting the volume in OSX.
 It works by calling applescript commands in a subprocess to set the volume.
 There are a couple